MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/career-site.md

 ## Internal jobs

 Currently, jobs that are marked as internal and posted to the Attract career site don't appear on the career site.
-They are accessible only via the direct **Apply** URL that can be copied from the Attract application.
+They are only accessible using the direct **Apply** URL that can be copied from the Attract application.